 When it is cold and wet outside then there is an even greater need and reason to wear colour as it will make you and others around you feel happier!
 Do not let what others are wearing put you off as they will surely appreciate your effort.

-A Kitenge customer wearing his Green Floral Ready-to-Wear Long Sleeve Shirt to a Christmas party
+A Kitenge customer wearing his Green Floral Long Sleeve Shirt to a Christmas party

-If you do not feel confident to wear lots of colour then add simple and subtle splashes of colour to your outfit such as: neckties, braces, pocket squares, waistcoats, sweaters, blazers and socks!
+If you do not feel confident wearing lots of colour then add simple and subtle splashes of colour to your outfit such as neckties, braces, pocket squares, waistcoats, sweaters, blazers and socks!
 It will give you an individual and quirky style and allow you to show off your personality more.

 It is still perfectly acceptable if you prefer to opt for more muted colours in colder months if it makes you feel more comfortable.
 Try to avoid wearing grey shirts though and go for dark colours instead such as blue, green and brown.